Switch Statements

 - Leads to repetition

-- Repetition leads to mistakes when some of the copies go out of sync with others
+- Lead to bugs when copies get out of sync

 Starting from Java 13 switch expressions introduced exhaustive matching, addressing one of these issues.